 Ticket data on the volunteer's devices will be wiped automatically after the event is finished or they are logged out.
 You can also disable their access so they can't check in or scan tickets.
 This feature is part of our commitment to privacy and ensuring you the event organiser can run your events without worrying about who has access to your ticket data.

-You can scan tickets via the QR code or use the list of ticket holders to manually check attendees in by swiping left over their name.
+You can scan tickets via the QR code present on our E-Tickets or use the list of ticket holders to manually check attendees in by swiping left over their name.
 The TryBooking Scanning App can also check out attendees so that they can check in again at a later time.

-To start scanning tickets, from the bottom menu, select the icon.
-This will activate your camera.
+- From the bottom menu, select the camera icon .
+This will activate your camera

 The red screen text will indicate :